 First, to have FUN!
 We want to bring a really fun event to the Clark County community that everyone can participate in and celebrate every year.

-Second we want our community to become impassioned about people living with and affected by an intellectual disability, autism, Down syndrome, cerebral palsy, or a traumatic brain injury.
+Second we want our community to become passionate about people living with and affected by an intellectual disability, autism, Down syndrome, cerebral palsy, or a traumatic brain injury.
 By participating in the DyeHard 5K, you will show your support for some of our community’s most vulnerable citizens.
 Proceeds support the Developmental Disabilities of Clark County Endowment Fund of the Springfield Foundation, a 501c3 organization.
 Developmental Disabilities of Clark County:

 You can learn more on the Developmental Disabilities of Clark County website.

 Clark County Fairgrounds, Springfield, Ohio 45505Open in External Application

 Please complete the following survey to help us better understand your race experience.